erlankurnia/erlankurnia.github.io/public/notes/secure-websocket-service-on-vps-using-nginx.md

 # Deploying a Secure Node.js WebSocket Service on VPS using Nginx

-Real-time features are essential for modern web applications, and WebSockets provide a robust solution for two-way communication between clients and servers.
-If you want full control and security, hosting your own WebSocket service on a VPS is a great choice.
-In this article, you'll learn how to deploy a secure Node.js WebSocket server, protect it with SSL, and make it accessible via a custom subdomain using Nginx as a reverse proxy.
+Real-time features are essential for modern web applications, and WebSockets provide a solution for two-way communication between clients and servers.
+If you want full control and security, hosting your own WebSocket service on a VPS.
+This note is a guidance, how to deploy a secure Node.js WebSocket server, protect it with SSL, and make it accessible via a custom subdomain using Nginx as a reverse proxy.

 ## **Scenario Overview**

 Suppose you want to serve your WebSocket application at `websocket.krlan2789.com`, hosted on a VPS with the IP address `10.0.27.89`.
-Your Node.js project resides at `/root/repositories/WebSocket-Service`.
+Your Node.js project location at `/root/repositories/WebSocket-Service`.

 ## **Step 1: Point Your Subdomain to the VPS**